subquery/subql/docs/create/mapping.md

 Due to the limitations of the virtual machine in our sandbox, currently we only support third-party libraries written by **CommonJS**.

 We also support a **hybrid** library like `@polkadot/*` that uses ESM as default.
-However, if any other libraries depend on any modules in **ESM** format, the virtual machine will **NOT** compile and return the outcome.
+However, if any other libraries depend on any modules in **ESM** format, the virtual machine will **NOT** compile and return an error.

 ## Custom Substrate Chains

 SubQuery can be used on any Substrate-based chain, not just Polkadot or Kusama.

-You can use a custom Substrate-based chain, and we provide tools to importing types, interfaces, and additional methods automatically using [@polkadot/typegen](https://polkadot.js.org/docs/api/examples/promise/typegen/).
+You can use a custom Substrate-based chain and we provide tools to import types, interfaces, and additional methods automatically using [@polkadot/typegen](https://polkadot.js.org/docs/api/examples/promise/typegen/).

 In the following sections we use our [kitty example](https://github.com/subquery/subql-examples/tree/main/kitty) to explain the integration process.